mcltn/invoiceAnalysisV2/README.md

 ````
 $ pip install -r requirements.txt
 ````
-2. For Internal IMS user/password/yubikey access you must manually uninstall the SoftLayer SDK and manually build the internal SDK for the script to function properly.
-Additionally, you must be connected via Global Protect VPN while running reports and will be prompted for your 2FA yubikey. each time you run the script.
+2. For Internal IMS users who wish to use internal credentials (with Yubikey 2FA) you must manually uninstall the Public SoftLayer SDK and manually build the internal SDK for this script to function properly.
+Additionally, while executing script you must be connected via Global Protect VPN while running reports and will be prompted for your 2FA yubikey at execution.
 [Internal SDK & Instructions](https://github.ibm.com/SoftLayer/internal-softlayer-cli)
 ```azure
 $ pip uninstall SoftLayer
 $ git clone https://github.ibm.com/SoftLayer/internal-softlayer-cli